 For lodges, nightly rates will cost several hundred dollars, typically with meals included.

 Park entrance fees

-Comparably, Kenya does charge high prices for visiting its national parks.
-Average costs can expect to be around £36/$50 to visit many of Kenya’s national parks.
+Comparably, Botswana does charge high prices for visiting its national parks.
+Average costs can expect to be around £8.50/$11 to visit most of Botswana’s national parks.

 Access to private reserves and concessions is restricted to travelers staying at the lodge with prices typically already included in the concession entry and game viewing drives.

-Safari prices in Kenya are more expensive in general, especially for accommodation.
+Safari prices in Botswana are more expensive in general, especially for accommodation.
 However, visitors can be smart and take measures to keep their bank balance in check including:

 - DIY organize your own safari